Pablo de León has almost two decades as an aerospace engineer with experience in

 space project management and space suit design and Extra-Vehicular Activities (EVA).

-He is currently a Senior Research Associate in the area of extravehicular activities
+He is currently an Associate Professor in the area of extravehicular activities

 and space suit design at the Department of Space Studies, University of North Dakota,

 in Grand Forks.
 He is also preparing a new course on Human Spaceflight for UND,

 and working as project manager of a NASA-funded program on planetary space suit